janet-lang/janet/README.md

 <img src="https://raw.githubusercontent.com/janet-lang/janet/master/assets/janet-w200.png" alt="Janet logo" width=200 align="left">

 **Janet** is a functional and imperative programming language and bytecode interpreter.
-It is a modern lisp, but lists are replaced by other data structures (arrays, tables (hash table), struct (immutable hash table), tuples).
+It is a lisp-like language, but lists are replaced by other data structures (arrays, tables (hash table), struct (immutable hash table), tuples).
 The language also supports bridging to native code written in C, meta-programming with macros, and bytecode assembly.